 Professional Services Outsourcing

 Professional services outsourcing is the most traditional area of outsourcing and is rarely delivered in house.
-Examples of professional outsourcing is areas like legal services, engineering, environmental consulting, accounting and specialist business consulting services like business coaching….
+Examples of professional outsourcing are areas like legal services, engineering, environmental consulting, accounting and specialist business consulting services like business coaching….

 Outsourcing is continuing to expand and grow.
 The advantages of fast scalable growth and increased business efficiency make outsourcing a must for businesses that need to stay competitive in an increasingly global economy.